jutge-org/jutge-components/README.md

 The `Code` component is a simple wrapper around the `highlight.js` library.
 It provides a way to display code snippets in a consistent way across the Jutge.

 Dependencies: `highlight.js` and `react-highlight` packages.

+## Markdown

+The `Markdown` component is a component that display a string formatted in Markdown.

+Dependencies: `marked`, `dompurify` and `@tailwindcss/typography` packages.

+Configuration: `@tailwindcss/typography` requires some configuration.